wiprodevnet/iot-ml-deployment/README.md

    > git clone https://github.com/wiprodevnet/iot-ml-deployment.git

 ## Create a ML model
-Run the IOLMLmodle python porgram to generate ML models.
-This will create 2 models.
+Run the IOTLMLmodle python program to generate ML models.
+This will create 2 models that needs to be copied to IOXMLApp folder to create the package.
 Alternatively you could use the prebuild models 'iotmodel.pkl or iotmodel2.pkl'
-   > cd  IOMLmodel
+   > cd  IOTMLmodel

-   > python3 iot_ml_deploy.py
+   > python3 iot_ml_model.py

 ## Steps to Deploy IOXApp (Optional)